In accordance with District Administrative Procedure 5070, OCC’s attendance policy is as follows.

 Instructors may allow absences, at their discretion, for reasons of illness, emergencies, or College-sponsored activities including field trips, athletic events, speech tournaments, or other co-curricular activities.
 Those student activities should be scheduled to minimize absences from regularly scheduled classes.
 Prior to the activity, instructors are responsible for submitting Co-Curricular Participation Lists to their academic division office.
 All others are responsible for submitting lists to the Dean of Student Services.
 Students, also, should inform instructors of upcoming co-curricular activities and ask for ways of making up the absences.

 Instructors may require make-up activities equivalent to the lessons missed through absence.
 What constitutes an excused absence and any required make-up activities, should be stated clearly, preferably in writing, by the instructor at the start of the course.

-Working students should remember that taking 15 units of college coursework requires about the same amount of time as working 40 hours a week; therefore, full-time students should work no more than 20 hours a week.
+Working students should remember that taking 15 units of college coursework requires about the same amount of time as working 40 hours a week; therefore, full-time students should allow adequate time to study.
 Students may contact the Financial Aid Office or call (714) 432-5508 to determine their eligibility for financial assistance.
 No student should expect any instructor to lower course standards to accommodate them for not doing the required coursework due to work employment.